 HR departments shape workplace culture for their companies.
-Through hiring, policy creation and daily operations, HR managers set the standard for employees’ professional performance and personal well-being.
-To empower employees to be their best, employee well-being and Human Performance programs work best when it’s driven by example by the C-suite.
+Through hiring, policy creation, and daily operations, HR managers set the standard for employees’ professional performance and personal well-being.
+To empower employees to be their best, employee wellness programs must be driven by example through the C-suite.
 Executives set the tone, drive culture and allocate resources behind what they feel is a business imperative.
-Continue reading to learn how to shift leadership into a Human Performance driven lifestyle to create a culture of resilience and happier, healthier employees.
+Continue reading to learn how to shift leadership into a Human Performance-driven lifestyle to create a culture of resilience and happier, healthier employees.

 Strong Leaders Make Time for Health

-There is a large amount of research, such as this study by HERO (Health Enhancement Research Organization), that demonstrates that healthy individuals find more professional success, fall ill less and are more productive than those who don’t prioritize their health.
-While many people want to find that type of success, less than 20% actually reach their goals to make a lasting lifestyle change, according to a study by The Human Resources Institute.
-The HRI also found that unsupportive environments are the primary deterrent to habit change.
+A large amount of research, such as this study by the Health Enhancement Research Organization (HERO), demonstrates that healthy individuals find more professional success, fall ill less, and are more productive than those who don’t prioritize their health.
+While many people want to see that type of success, few reach their lasting lifestyle change goals.
+Unsupportive environments are the primary deterrent to habit change.
 Fortunately, HR managers can create a supportive change environment for Human Performance with the help of leadership.
 To create a lasting movement in your workplace, relay to leaders just how crucial it is for them to champion a healthy lifestyle.

 Encourage leadership to make time for health and fitness